apiato/documentation/_docs/components/transporters.md

 #### Set Instance

-Passing Objects doesn't work!, because the third party package cannot hydrate it.
+Passing Objects does not work!, because the third party package cannot hydrate it.
 So to pass instances from a place to another on the Transporter object, you can do the following:

 ```php
 $transporter = new DataTransporter();
 $transporter->setInstance("command_instance", $this);
 ```

-**Warning:** you can set instances, but they do not appear when calling `toArray()` or other similar funtions, since they cannot be hydrated.
+**Warning:** you can set instances, but they do not appear when calling `toArray()` or other similar functions, since they cannot be hydrated.
 See below how you can get the instance form the Transporter object.

 #### Get Instance: